Lawyer Degree Program Options

 - Criminal law and procedure

 - Legal writing

 - Legal reasoning

 Graduates, after passing the bar exam, may find work in private practices, law firms, corporations or government agencies.
 According to the U.S. Bureau of Labor Statistics (BLS), employment for lawyers from 2008-2018 is expected to grow 13% (www.bls.gov).
 The BLS also reported that the mean annual earnings for lawyers were $129,440, as of May 2010.

 Master of Laws

-A Master of Laws (LL.M.) degree program is designed to allow students to study a specific area or areas of law, such as bankruptcy law, criminal law or family law.
+A Master of Laws (LL.M.) degree program is designed to allow students to study one or more specific area of the law, such as bankruptcy law, criminal law or family law.
 Most programs have a flexible curriculum, allowing students to choose their own courses.
 Master of Laws programs are typically intended for graduates of J.D. programs and they last about one year.